Kwasi-Dankwa/serie-a-analytics/README.md

-# Serie-a-analytics
+# Serie-A-analytics

 # Information
 About Dataset
 Serie A 2023/24: Match, Player, and Team Performance Insights Dataset Description
-This dataset offers an in-depth analysis of the 2023/24 Serie A season, capturing comprehensive data on team and player performances across all matchdays.
+This [Dataset](https://www.kaggle.com/datasets/whisperingkahuna/serie-a-2324-team-and-player-insights)  offers an in-depth analysis of the 2023/24 Serie A season, capturing comprehensive data on team and player performances across all matchdays.
 With over 50 individual CSV files, this collection includes stats on passing accuracy, goal-scoring, defensive actions, possession metrics, and player ratings.
 Whether you're looking to analyze top scorers, assess team strengths, or delve into individual player contributions, this dataset provides a rich foundation for football analytics enthusiasts and professionals alike.

 In addition to the core dataset, we have now added more files related to the league table, expanding the dataset with essential information on match outcomes, league standings, and advanced metrics.

 Contents
-The dataset contains the following types of data:
+The [Dataset](https://www.kaggle.com/datasets/whisperingkahuna/serie-a-2324-team-and-player-insights) contains the following types of data:

 * Team Performance Metrics: Information on accurate passes, crosses, goals conceded, interceptions, and other team stats.
 * Player Performance Metrics: Individual stats including expected goals (xG), assists, clearances, fouls committed, and tackles won.